panzhao08/panzhao08.github.io/_pages/about.md

 *The University of Electronic Science and Technology of China (UESTC)*
 *Department of Information and Communication Engineering*

-I received my bachelor's degree in Electronics and Information Engineering from Sichuan University in 2022.
+I received my bachelor's degree in Electronics and Information Engineering from Sichuan University (SCU) in 2022.
 My current research interest is neural network hardware accelerator design.

 ## Research Interests
 Neural Neral Hardware Accelerator, AI Chip